Summer Undergraduate Research Program (SURP)

 Criteria for Admission

 The program is designed for mature, well-qualified undergraduates who have completed their sophomore or junior year of college.
-Qualified applicants should have a competitive GPA and at least 1 full semester of bench laboratory research.
+Qualified applicants should have a competitive GPA and some research experience.
 Students are selected based on their academic record, research experience, and letters of recommendation from faculty advisors and/or research supervisors.
 Significant importance will be given to their commitment to a career in biomedical research.
 This program is open to all U.S. students.
 Students must commit to participate for the entirety of the summer program.

 Commitment to Minority Student Representation